andersjanmyr/lambda/lambda.md

 that react to events without the need to setup any servers at all.

-Apart from the integration with S3, it also integrates with Kinesis and with DynamoDB allowing for very cook application to built.
+Apart from the integration with S3, it also integrates with Kinesis and with DynamoDB allowing for very cool application to built.